The most overlooked islands in the world

 3. Nosy Be

 Breezes in Nosy Be carry the scent of its abundant ylang ylang.
+(Photo courtesy Viaggio Routard)

 Nosy Be, the gem of Madagascar, is still a haven for the island escapist.